 GreekTranscoder is free.
 As is my keyboard layout.

 However, if they prove useful to you, please consider making a donation to show your support and appreciation for my work.
 Developing software is an expensive and time-consuming hobby, fun as it may be, and your help is very welcome.

-You can download GreekTranscoder, as well as a test document containing the beginning of Plato’s Protagoras transcoded into various fonts and encodings, from here:
+- Here is a test document containing the beginning of Plato’s Protagoras transcoded into various fonts and encodings.

 You can download the keyboard layout from here:

 - Converting footnotes.

 - macOS UI issues.

 - GreekTranscoder and Word 2008 for Mac OS X.

 How can I load GreekTranscoder into Word at startup to bypass macro-related warnings and use it as a global template?